Personal Pronouns in German (Personalpronomen)

 Personal Pronouns in German

-German personal pronouns differ according to number (singular or plural) and person (first, second, or third).
-Additionally, they adjust to the gender of the noun they’re replacing.
-Table 1.1 displays the German personal pronouns in their nominative case forms:
+German personal pronouns vary based on number (singular or plural) and person (first, second, or third).
+They also adapt to the gender of the noun they replace, making them more specific than English pronouns.

 Personal PronounsPersonalpronomen